liamtoney/sonify/README.rst

       cd sonify
       pip install -e .

-3. Run via
+3. Run using the Python interpreter

    .. code:: python

       python
       >>> from sonify import sonify

-   or via
+   or via the command-line interface

    ::